zoometh/thomashuet/profiles/oxford/team/thomas.md

 DB
  - Internationalisation
     - french is ready for use, Hebrew and Urdu will come soon, the rest 270 strings to translate (Arabic) or more.
 See: https://www.transifex.com/archesproject/arches-70/dashboard/
+    - migration from Arches v5 to Arches v7 planned for January/February
  - Ring-fencing
      - worked with Kristen & Ash (until now I have only worked on it in point form, I need feed back from users)
     - installation files and tutorial are on [GitHub](https://github.com/eamena-oxford/eamena-arches-dev/tree/main/functions/permissions)